goelayu/Sprinter/README.md

 of dynamic and static crawling.
 The key to Sprinter's design is its ability to memoize computation results from loads of pages performed using a browser, which allows Sprinter to crawl majority of pages statically while ensuring perfect fidelity.
-Our results show Sprinter performs 5x faster than browser-based crawling, while ensuring perfect fidelity while crawling a corpus of 50k pages.
+Our results show that Sprinter performs 5x faster than browser-based crawling, while ensuring perfect fidelity while crawling a corpus of 50k pages.